 - Am I at a greater risk for kidney disease than those without diabetes?
 There is a link between kidney disease and the glucose control issues inherent in diabetes, but those with high blood pressure, poor diet and genetic history for kidney disease are also at heightened risk.

 - How can I tell if I have kidney disease?
 Symptoms may not be evident in the early stages of the disease, but as the disease progresses, patients may experience nausea and vomiting, loss of appetite, weight gain, and eventually fluid in the lungs and heart failure.
 A simple test to detect levels of protein in the urine can indicate kidney disease, so it’s important for those with diabetes to closely follow the physician’s recommendations for ongoing blood work and other tests to monitor for kidney disease and other complications.

 - How can I prevent kidney disease?
 Carefully and consistently checking blood sugar levels is crucial, as well as adhering to all doctors’ orders and taking medications exactly as prescribed.
-An in-home care provider, such as the Phoenix home health care team at Nightingale Homecare, can be invaluable in reducing the risk for developing complications such as kidney disease from diabetes.
+An in-home care provider, such as the Scottsdale senior home care team at Nightingale Homecare, can be invaluable in reducing the risk for developing complications such as kidney disease from diabetes.